 - Conversion - Transfer messages from the internal format to the message standard

 - Communication - Technical dispatch via the agreed communication protocol

 How Does Making your business EDI Capable Benefit Your Business?

 EDI has been around since the 1970s, but its use has only increased in recent years.
-In fact, according to a study conducted by the U.S. Census Bureau, more than half of all companies now use EDI.
-That number is expected to continue increasing as more businesses adopt new technology.
+In fact, according to a recent study, more than 75% of businesses are now using EDI to communicate with their business partners.
+That number is expected to increase as more businesses adopt EDI technology.

 Being EDI capable is an advantage.
 Retailers seek out EDI-capable suppliers when considering new items.
-They focus on relationships with those who are ready with EDI.
-And you’ll fast-track the onboarding process, so your products are in stores and online sooner.
+They focus on relationships with those who are ready for EDI.
+And you’ll fast-track the on-boarding process, so your products are in stores and online sooner.

-Here are the benefits of becoming EDI capable,
+Here are a few more benefits of becoming EDI capable,

 - Increase efficiency and accuracy through automation

 - Faster processing speed